 Consider Reporting the Issue to the Police & Pressing Criminal Charges

-Depending on the content, motives, depths, and use of your image or likeness by the perpetrator, consider reporting the issue to law enforcement and pressing criminal charges.
+Depending on the content, motives, depths, and use of your image and likeness by the perpetrator, consider reporting the issue to law enforcement and pressing criminal charges.

-If the impersonating account has crossed the line into engaging in illicit activities such as conducting scams, posting revenge porn, or extorting you or others for money, then it is recommended that you report the account and situation to the proper authorities.
+If the impersonating account has crossed the line into engaging in illicit activities such as conducting scams, posting revenge porn, or extortion for money, then it is recommended that you report the account and situation to the proper authorities.

 Discuss Your Observations & Concerns With an Experienced Internet Attorney